 Beef Cattle Rules & Regulations

-2023 Royal Beef Cattle Competititon
+2025 Royal Beef Cattle Competititon

 The Royal Agricultural Winter Fair gratefully acknowledges the contribution from Masterfeeds for their overall sponsorship of the Beef Cattle Shows

-2023 Royal Beef Committee
+2025 Royal Beef Committee

-Vice Chair: Ryan Briggs (Charolais)
+Chair: Ryan Briggs (Charolais)

 Livestock Superintendent: Hugh Fletcher

-Barn Manager: Mike Thomas & Eric Doran
+Barn Manager: Mike Thomas, Eric Doran & Courtney Walker

 Tie Out Coordinator: Murray Preece